Teams Banner.jpg

 EDUCATION

-B.S. in Biochemistry, University of Maryland, Baltimore County
+B.S. in Biochemistry, University of Maryland BC

 A.S. in Accounting, Southern New Hampshire University